ibm-cloud-docs/Registry/registry_faq.md

 {: #faq_namespace}
 {: faq}

-You can have 100 namespaces in each region.
+You can have 100 registry namespaces in each region.

 ## How do you use access control with {{site.data.keyword.IBM_notm}} {{site.data.keyword.iamshort}}?
 {: #faq_access_control}